 The results above impressively show that submesoscale eddies grow rapidly in the R100 domain, preferably in the shallow areas with water depths less than 40 m (Fig. 7).
-However, it is not yet clear if inertial, symmetric or mixed-layer instability drive the eddy growth.
-In the following, the R100 fields are analysed for criteria necessary for the occurrence of any type of these instabilities.
+However, it is not yet clear if inertial, symmetric, or mixed-layer instability drives the eddy growth.
+In the following, the R100 fields are analysed for criteria necessary for the occurrence of any type of instability.

 For inertial instability, negative absolute vorticity, ζ^a , is a necessary condition, which is equivalent to $\zeta^a = \zeta + f < 0$ or $\zeta/f < -1$.
-It can be seen in Fig. 7b (blue regions) that $\zeta/f < -1$ is satisfied along the coast of Bornholm and at a few isolated locations along the meridional open boundaries, i.e. close to the centre of the cyclonic eddy in the northwest corner and between
+It can be seen in Fig. 7b (blue regions) that

-54°25' and 54°30' N at the eastern boundary.
-However, the latter appearences are ignored because they are potentially due to false advection effects of relative vorticity discussed above.
-A zoomed image of ζ^a/f in the surface layer of R100 (Fig. 13) shows that negative values are found at 7 locations around Bornholm, indicating the birthplaces of disturbances driven by inertial instability.
-All of them are directly attached to the coast, but favourable conditions for the growth of the disturbances seem to prevail only at sites no. 2 and 5 (yellow circles).
-In detail, on 26 June negative absolute vorticity is visible at no. 2, 3, 5, and 7.
-But within the subsequent 3 days, anticyclonic eddies have only developed at sites no. 2 and 5.
-It is common to these sites that the coast is on the right, relative to the current direction, and that the relative vorticity is anticyclonic due to the no-slip condition at the lateral solid boundaries.
-However, at sites no. 2 and 5, the curvature of the coastline is anticyclonic in contrast to the other sites.
-Apparently, a solid boundary on the right and anticyclonic curvature of that boundary, are additional necessary conditions for the formation of eddies driven by inertial instability.
+$\zeta/f < -1$ is satisfied along the coast of Bornholm and at a few isolated locations along the meridional open boundaries, i.e. close to the centre of the cyclonic eddy in the northwest corner and between 54°25' and 54°30' N at the eastern boundary.
+However, the latter appearances are ignored because they are potentially due to false advection effects of relative vorticity discussed above.
+A zoomed image of ζ^a/f in the surface layer of R100 (Fig. 13) shows that negative values are found at seven locations around Bornholm, indicating the birthplaces of disturbances driven by inertial instability.
+All of them are directly attached to the coast, but favourable conditions for the growth of the disturbances seem to prevail only at site nos.
+2 and 5 (yellow circles).
+In detail, on 26 June negative absolute vorticity is visible at nos.
+2, 3, 5, and 7.
+But within the subsequent 3 d, anticyclonic eddies have only developed at site nos.
+2 and 5.
+It is common to these sites that the coast is on the right relative to the current direction and that the relative vorticity is anticyclonic due to the no-slip condition at the lateral solid boundaries.
+However, at site nos.
+2 and 5, the curvature of the coastline is anticyclonic in contrast to the other sites.
+Apparently, a solid boundary on the right and anticyclonic curvature of that boundary are additional necessary conditions for the formation of eddies driven by inertial instability.
 These conditions are also satisfied at site no. 7, but there is no indication for eddy growth.
 It is most likely prevented by the southward current with cyclonic vorticity along the west coast of the island.
-The above findings are in agreement with Väli et al. (2017) who found values of $\zeta/f < -1$ at various near-coast locations in the Gulf of Finland.
+The above findings are in agreement with Väli et al. (2017), who found values of $\zeta/f < -1$ at various near-coast locations in the Gulf of Finland.
 Gula et al. (2016b) showed that equivalent conditions were satisfied in the Gulf Stream where the anticyclonic shear is amplified by the topographic drag against the slopes of the Great and Little Bahama Banks on its way through the Florida Straits.
-A similar situation is given where the California Undercurrent passes along Point Sur Ridge, a topographic obstacle near Monterey Bay (Dewar et al., 2015; Molemaker et al., 2015).
-Both cases lead to the formation of unstable submesoscale fronts and eddies.
+A similar situation is given in which the California Undercurrent passes along the Point Sur ridge, a topographic obstacle near Monterey Bay